These unique GoPro mounts will make your GoPro an even more versatile camera. You can mount it just about anywhere!

 - GoPro Tripod Mount: This tiny mount will let you use your GoPro on any standard tripod thread (1/4-20).

 - Peak Design Capture Camera Clip Easily clip your GoPro to any backpack, bag or belt.
+Here are some more GoPro backpack mounting options.

 - Thule Legend GoPro Backpack This pack was actually made for your GoPro!
 Comes with internal space for three cameras and area to mount two more on the outside.